wazuh/wazuh-packages/README.md

         -h, --help                Show this help.
         -t, --target              Target package to build: manager, api or agent.
         -a, --architecture        Target architecture of the package.
-        -j, --jobs                Change number of parallel jobs.
+        -j, --jobs                Change number of parallel jobs when compiling the manager or agent.
         -l, --legacy              Build the package for CentOS 5.
         -r, --release             Package release.
         -p, --path                Installation path for the package.
+By default: /var.
     ```
     * To build a wazuh-manager package for x86_64:
         `# ./generate_wazuh_rpm.sh -b v3.4.0 -t manager -a x86_64`.